Redmond Technology station: History

 Overlake Transit Center opened on February 4, 2002, and cost $8 million to construct with funds from Sound Transit, the City of Redmond, King County Metro, Microsoft, and the Federal Transit Administration, opened on February 4, 2002.
 The new transit center initially lacked passenger shelters and a paved parking lot, which were added in May.
 The 10 acre site was donated by Microsoft, who also contributed $1.2 million to the project and added commuter bus and shuttle bus services.
+Microsoft's involvement was part of a development agreement with the City of Redmond for its campus expansion project.
+The transit center had eight bus bays.

 The park and ride closed in May 2017, as part of preparations for light rail construction.
 In late July, Sound Transit shifted bus service to a series of temporary bus bays near NE 36th Street and began demolition of the old transit center.
+The new light rail station's name was shortened from Redmond Technology Center to Redmond Technology in March 2018 in response to a request from Redmond and Microsoft.

 The new bus bays at the station were opened in December 2019 under the partially completed parking garage.
 During construction of the parking garage, cracks were discovered in the concrete above the bus exit.
 The bus stops and pedestrian walkways were temporarily moved from the garage in April 2020 while an investigation was conducted.
-The southeast corner of the garage, where several structural deficiencies were found, is planned to be demolished in 2021 and replaced by early 2022.
+The southeast corner of the garage, where several structural deficiencies were found, was demolished in 2021.
+The bus loop reopened for Microsoft buses in August 2023 and was followed a month later by Sound Transit Express and King County Metro buses.
+The garage was reopened for parking on October 31.

+Light rail service from the station began on April 27, 2024, with trains operating between South Bellevue and Redmond Technology as part of the 2 Line's starter segment.
+Service was extended further east to Downtown Redmond on May 10, 2025.